BiancaHofman/python_practice/README.md

 6. Create a csv sheet with overview of content pieces and their labels ---> using Google Sheets
 7. Test ---> using powershell

 Exercise 36 doesn't say you need to use mapping tools like https://www.draw.io/, label content pieces or create an overview in Google sheets.
 I did this, because I like to visualize and structure the information.

+ex37_return_and_lambda is part of exercise 37 of Zed Shaw's Learn Python the Hard way.
+I'm investigating the list of Python keywords and I created a little program to understand better:
+1. The difference between defining standard functions and the lambda keyword to create an anonymous function
+2. The difference between the return statement and print statement